 This trail is awesome in October and November.

 Pinnacles National Park is another fabulous park to visit in the fall.
-We highly recommend the High Peaks Trail.
+We highly recommend the High Peaks Trail loop.

-Both routes offer breathtaking views of varied terrain, are great for hiking or trail running, and are considered strenuous, the High Peaks and Bear Gulch Trail Loop especially so.
+The route offers breathtaking views of varied terrain, is great for hiking or trail running, and is considered strenuous.

 October and November are good months to hike in Pinnacles National Park, after summer’s heat has gentled.